karlobratko/eval-kotlin-ir-plugin/MOTIVATION.md

 # Motivation

 This project is especially interesting to me because it focuses on adding compile-time evaluation (or "comptime") to Kotlin.
+As I am huge fan of Zig language which introduced similar concepts, I find this project an opportunity for me to learn more about compilers but also contribute to adding comptime feature to Kotlin.
 In high-level languages like Kotlin, where ease of use is often prioritized over performance, having computations resolved at compile time could create big advantages.
 Comptime evaluation would enable computations that are predictable or repetitive to be processed during compilation, reducing the work needed at runtime.
 This could not only improve runtime performance but also make code safer by catching certain errors earlier, leading to a smoother development experience overall.

 ## High-level implementation steps